Remedy (rapper)

-Remedy (born Ross Filler, a.k.a.
-Reuven Ben Menachem, November 4, 1972 in Staten Island, New York) is an American rapper and hip-hop producer.
-He is known for being the first non-black and the first Jewish rapper to be affiliated with the Wu-Tang Clan.
+Remedy (a.k.a.
+Ross Filler, a.k.a.
+Reuven Ben Menachem, November 4, 1972, in Staten Island, New York) is an American rapper and hip-hop producer.
+He was the first Jewish rapper to be affiliated with the Wu-Tang Clan.
 He owns and runs Code Red Entertainment, his label that released Cappadonna's The Struggle album in 2003.
 He also served as executive producer on Inspectah Deck's album Manifesto in 2010.
 Remedy has produced and been featured on various works for ESPN.
 He released a mixtape, It All Comes Down to This, in 2010.
 He is the co-executive producer of the Wu-Tang Killa Bees: Return Of The Swarm album.